Jan Czochralski: Life and career

 In 1917, Czochralski organized the research laboratory "Metallbank und Metallurgische Gesellschaft", which he directed until 1928.
 In 1919 he was one of the founding members of the German Society for Metals Science (Deutsche Gesellschaft für Metallkunde), of which he was president until 1925.
 In 1924, Czochralski patented a metal alloy known as B-metal, which was perfect for the manufacturing of bearings for railway carriages as it did not contain expensive tin.
 The German railways were the first institution to buy the patent.
 B-metal allowed trains to travel at higher speeds and played a significant role in the development of rail transport in Germany, Poland, the United States, the United Kingdom, and the Soviet Union.
 Czochralski's achievements brought him international recognition.
 In 1925, he became the president of the German Association of Metallurgists.
 He was also invited by Henry Ford to visit his factories and offered the position of director at his new aluminum factory, but Czochralski declined.

 In 1928, at the request of the president of Poland, Ignacy Mościcki, he moved to Poland and was appointed the Professor of Metallurgy and Metal Research at the Chemistry Department of the Warsaw University of Technology.
-He also became of the first individuals to receive the university's honorary degrees.
+He also became one of the first individuals to receive the university's honorary degrees.
 In the 1930s, his institute acquired new equipment and facilities, which were used for research into materials for military armaments and some for civilian use.
 Following Germany's invasion of Poland, senior German officials visited him, hoping to use his facility for their own purposes.
 During the German occupation of Warsaw, more restrictions on daily life were imposed on the population; however, Czochralski was able to live largely undisturbed.